memfault/interrupt/_drafts/firmware-update-architecture.md

 }
 ```

-Just as writing the header is marks an image as valid, we can invalidate an
+Just as writing the header marks an image as valid, we can invalidate an
 image simply by zeroing it out.
 This is much faster than erasing the whole
 flash, and won't leave us in a half-working state (e.g. having erased only half
 of the image).